Alagappan03/Advanced-Ground-Penetrating-Radar-for-Identifying-mines-in-Minefield-/README.md

 The model with the highest validation accuracy was selected for final testing.

-Network Pretraining Strategy
+3.Network Pretraining Strategy

 We transferred up to four convolutional layers from the pre-trained CIFAR-10 model to initialize our GPR CNN, improving feature learning efficiency.

-Data Augmentation for Robust Training
+4.Data Augmentation for Robust Training

 Vertical augmentation: Patches were extracted at intervals of one pixel, up to four pixels above and below the maximum keypoint location for threats.